Last updated on June 1st, 2015

 The key to recovery is to remain hydrated.
-A homemade rehydration solution from the recipe listed below could be a lifesaving mixture, and a palatable solution for someone who is ill and dehydrated.
+A homemade re-hydration solution from the following recipe could become a lifesaver for someone who is ill and dehydrated.

 Drugs that slow diarrhea are controversial.
 Some doctors don’t like their patients to take these medications because it slows the passage of the virus, bacteria, or parasite out of the body.
 If you wonder whether you should use any of the over-the-counter preparations available for diarrhea, ask your doctor.

-A simple alternative to store-bought rehydration solutions is the following recipe from the World Health Organization…
+A simple alternative to a store-bought re-hydration solution is the following recipe from the World Health Organization:

 Homemade Remedy Solution For Dehydration From Diarrhea